A model of strategic sustainable investment: Model formulation and main results

 \subsection{{Main results, part 2: verification theorem}}

 By standard considerations based on dynamic programming, we expect that a pair of equilibrium payoffs should be obtained by solving a system of variational inequalities.
 First, we state the variational problem and then we formally connect it with the game via a so-called {\em verification theorem} (cf.\ Theorem \ref{thm:verif}).
 In what follows, given a function $\varphi$ we denote by $\varphi_x$, $\varphi_{xx}$ and $\varphi_r$ its first and second order derivatives with respect to $x$ and its first order derivative with respect to $r$, respectively.
+Sometimes we equivalently use $\partial_x \varphi$, $\partial_{xx} \varphi$ and $\partial_r \varphi$.

 The infinitesimal generator of the uncontrolled process $X^0$ is defined via its action on sufficiently smooth functions $\varphi$ as

 The Hamiltonian of the firm's problem is defined as

 for smooth $\varphi$.
 Then, we expect a pair $(w,v)$ of equilibrium payoffs (as in Definition \ref{defNash}) to be solution, in a sense to be specified later, of the following system: let